 - Consider the LDPE (Living Donor Paired Exchange) registry

 - Financially Support the Kidney Foundation of Canada

-- The Kidney Foundation has provided over half of the more than $100 million dollars spent in Canada on research for kidney disease.
+- The Kidney Foundation has raised more than $100 million to support life-saving kidney research across Canada.

 - Volunteer for the Kidney Foundation: